eric-brechemier/frontend/design/balance/README.md

 ![Scales with Hourglasses and Weights](./scales-hourglasses-weights.jpg)

+In this more detailed illustration, each weight represents a sponsor's money and each hourglass a developer's time.

 The following copy could be associated with the illustration of the scales:

 ## Rewarding Open Source since 2006